 The American public were given a stark warning of the threat ransomware poses when Colonial Pipeline was crippled earlier this year, costing the business a $5m ransom fee and causing fuel shortages across the eastern seaboard.
 A state of emergency had to be declared across four states – so it’s not surprising the US government has given ransomware attacks the same priority as terrorism.

-Unfortunately, this is far from a one-off incident, and simply represents the most high profile of a series of recent attacks against US businesses.
-It’s vital that organizations learn how to break the ransomware ‘kill chain,’ which refers to the steps cybercriminals need to complete in order to achieve their goals.
+Unfortunately, this is far from a one-off incident, and simply represents the most high profile of a series of recent attacks against businesses across the world, not just the US.
+It’s vital that organisations learn how to break the ransomware ‘kill chain,’ which refers to the steps cybercriminals need to complete in order to achieve their goals.
 The kill chain runs from reconnaissance, to delivery, and all the way through to installation and taking control of an organization’s system.

 Killing the kill chain